10 Boring PR Tasks We're Happy to Automate

 Following up a pitch email with a phone call can be a powerful way to build relationships with influencers.
 You know what’s even more powerful?
 Giving the conversation your full attention instead of furiously taking notes the entire time.

-Close.io is a cool little app that lets you track and record conversations with influencers, so you can focus on the discussion at hand.
+Nextiva is a fully fledged VOIP phone system which lets you record your calls and track the leads/companies you communicate with in a CRM.
+Close.io is also a cool little app that lets you track and record conversations with influencers, so you can focus on the discussion at hand.
 When you make a phone call to someone on your media list, Close.io logs it automatically in the influencer’s contact record - you don’t have to do any manual data entry.
 Close.io offers audio recording, too, so you can refer back to the actual conversation, not your incomplete notes, whenever you need to.
 If you need the call transcribed, Close.io also integrates with Rev, a suspiciously inexpensive audio transcription service.

 How many hours of your life have you devoted to pulling social media reports from different sources, manually aggregating them in Excel, and emailing them one by one to clients?
 There’s a better way to keep clients informed, and it’s called Netvibes.